Code of Conduct

 - Show respect toward all property and possessions.
 Damage or theft of Out of Game property will not be tolerated.

 III.
-Fantasy Alive is highly geared towards cooperative Player VS Environment gameplay.
-While Player VS Player, which can be defined as actions taken against another PC that would significantly and negatively affect that character’s story arc, does take place it should only happen due to in-game conflict and not be driven by Out of Game motivations.
-For this reasoning, Plot, Head of Rules Committee, or the Owner may question a player at any point on their character’s motivation for targeting another player.
+EAO games are highly geared towards cooperative Player VS Environment gameplay.
+While Player VS Player, which can be defined as actions taken against another Character that would significantly and negatively affect that character’s story arc, does take place it should only happen due to in-game conflict and not be driven by Out of Game motivations.
+For this reasoning, Plot or the game Owner may question a player at any point on their character’s motivation for targeting another player.

-- Due to the sensitive and controversial nature of the subject, Fantasy Alive will not employ themes or story lines that depict acts of simulated or story-related sexual violence.
+- Due to the sensitive and controversial nature of the subject, EAO will not employ themes or story lines that depict acts of simulated or story-related sexual violence.
 Scenes of sexual violence between players are strictly prohibited, and jokes about sexual violence are neither amusing nor appropriate.
-Sexual violence may appear in character histories with the approval of the Owner only, but may not be discussed in detail within the game.
 Any Player including these themes in their role play will be warned by Plot, Marshals, or the Owner, and may lead to corrective action up to a permanent ban from the game.

 - Meta-gaming.
 Use of out of game knowledge to your own advantage or to affect in game actions is meta-gaming.
 Some examples of this would be looting a Player to take special items that you know they possess through out of game knowledge or targeting them for death or attack because you do not personally like them.
 Meta-gaming hurts the game and constitutes cheating.